Welcome to BallOut Cards

-My other grandfather, Jack, ran his own business but was great at investing in the stock market.
+My other grandfather, Jack, ran his own business in upstate New York and was great at investing in the stock market.
 I remember him sitting in his office from time to time with a nature show on TV and a Wall Street Journal on his desk, and he’d be reading about how businesses he liked were performing.
 He was my own personal Warren Buffet growing up.

 He never really talked business with me much as a kid, but sometimes I’d ask him some question about one business or another and he’d have a Buffet-esque response ready for me.
 He seemed to always be thinking of value and how things would do in the long term.
 So as a kid, and now as an adult, I’ve tried to do the same.